rnestler/rnestler.github.io/content/articles/2026/2026-08-10_using_swiss_hosted_open_weight_llms_with_opencode.md

 # Using It

-My first experience in using it was that it feels faster than using Claude Code with the Opus models.
+My first impression was that it feels faster than using Claude Code with the Opus models.
 According to benchmarks Kimi 2.6 should be comparable to the Opus 4.x models.[^2]

 I had one occasion where it seemed to block for around a minute on a very simple task.
 Maybe the server was overloaded there?
 Other than that it felt